baudisgroup/baudisgroup.github.io/docs/presentations/2018-09-08-abstract-ECCB-Michael.md

 ## ELIXIR Beacon - A Driver Project for the Global Alliance for Genomics and Health
 ### Michael Baudis for the ELIXIR Beacon Project

 The Global Alliance for Genomics and Health (GA4GH) develops standards and guidelines to facilitate the international sharing of genomic and health related metadata.
-The creation of GA4GH work stream products is moved forward through driver projects, which address particular scientific, technical, regulatory or security related aspects of data access and sharing.
+The creation of GA4GH work stream products is moved forward through driver projects, which address particular scientific, technical, regulatory or security related aspects of data access and sharing.<!--more-->

 Originally developed following the first GA4GH plenary in 2014, the “Beacon” concept originally tested the willingness of genome resources to allow simple web-based queries against aggregated genome variant data.
 This particular model established the foundation for automated queries against world-wide data resources, using a unified protocol.
 Additionally, the Beacon project provided an intentional challenge to existing notions of data security and privacy protection and jump-started the development of risk assessment and mitigation scenarios.